-Whether your home is lacking some natural light or you are just looking to provide your plants with a little boost, a grow light is a great addition to any indoor plant setup.
+Whether your home is lacking some natural light, or you are just looking to provide your plants with a little boost, a grow light is a great addition to any indoor plant setup.
 However, there are a few things to consider before you run out and buy the first grow light that you see.
 One of the most important things to consider is the color of light that the grow light emits and understanding which one works the best for your plant.

 The Visible Light Spectrum

 The first step to understanding grow lights is the electromagnetic spectrum.
 The visible light spectrum is a segment of the larger electromagnetic spectrum containing the light visible to the human eye.
 Two measurements to know are Kelvin and nanometers.

 Kelvin (K) measures the color temperatures of the full light spectrum.
 This covers whether your light bulbs will be warm or cool.
 Today's LED grow lights typically have a Kelvin range of 2,700 to 6,500.
 If you're looking to promote vegetative growth in your plants or flowers, it's vital to pick a light that falls in the range of 5,000 to 7,500 Kelvin.
 Bulbs on the lower end of the Kelvin spectrum are better suited to promote flowering and fruiting.

 Nanometers measure the specific wavelengths of specific colored lights.
 This includes wavelengths from about 380 to 750 nanometers.